Theme Park World: Development

 In August 1999, Theme Park World was renamed as Sim Theme Park for North America, and was released as part of Maxis' (a sister company of Bullfrog) Sim line.
 The renaming was to make the game easy to recognise by all types of gamer.
 Bullfrog General Manager Bruce McMillan said that the Theme series was much stronger in Europe and Asia than North America, and the re-branding would inform gamers of the type of gaming experience the game would offer.
 He also said they were pleased to work with Maxis, which would allow the game to become popular in the United States.
 Luc Barthelet, Maxis' General Manager, said Theme Park World "is a great game" and that he was pleased to have it as part of the Sim series, but expressed jealousy at Bullfrog for developing such a game before Maxis.

-Theme Park World was released for Microsoft Windows on 3 November 1999; it was released for Europe on 19 July 2000.
+Theme Park World was released for Microsoft Windows on 3 November 1999.
 The Japanese version was published by Electronic Arts Square.
 It was released on Macintosh by Feral Interactive on 8 December 2000.
-The PlayStation version (developed by Climax Studios) was released on 22 March 2000 (16 March in Japan), and the PlayStation 2 (titled Theme Park Roller Coaster in North America) version was released on 5 December 2000 (4 March 2000 in Japan).
-The European PS1 and PS2 versions were released in July 2000 and December 2002, respectively.
+The PlayStation version (developed by Climax Studios) was released on 22 March 2000 (16 March in Japan), and the PlayStation 2 (titled Theme Park Roller Coaster in North America) version was released on 5 December 2000 in North America and 8 December 2000 in Europe (28 December 2000 in Japan) The European PS1 and PS2 versions were released in July 2000 and December 2000, respectively.
 Theme Park World was released on the PlayStation Portable and PlayStation 3 via the PlayStation Store in North America on 11 February 2010, and in Japan on 24 December 2009.

 The adviser is voiced by Lewis MacLeod in UK release.